-A company’s logo (be it a wordmark, symbol, or both) is often the first visual association a potential customer will have with a brand.
-Consistent use of the mark across all on- and offline marketing materials boosts recognition rates, and, coupled with positive brand experience, helps generate repeat business, increase profits, and instill a sense of trust among audiences.
+A company’s logo, whether that’s a wordmark, symbol, or both, is often the first visual association a potential customer will have with a brand.
+Use of the mark across every touchpoint will boost recognition rates, and, coupled with a positive brand experience, can help generate repeat business and increased profits, as well as instilling trust among customers.

-Although email has largely replaced the traditional letterhead, and we don’t hand-out our business card as often as we once did, corporate stationery can still play a vital role in distinguishing an excellent product or service.
-With a little creativity and a touch of elegance, a letterhead, card, envelope, and compliment slip can add that extra touch of class to a brand’s communication.
+Email might have largely replaced the traditional letterhead, and we don’t hand out our business card as often as we once did, but corporate stationery can reinforce the distinction of an excellent product or service.
+With a little creativity and a touch of elegance, a letterhead, card, envelope, and compliment slip can add class to a brand’s communication.

 A style guide is particularly beneficial for medium-to-large-sized organisations where more than one person is responsible for handling the visual identity.
-A guide helps ensure a cohesive use of the design.
+Here are some examples: Brand identity style guides from around the world.

-Should a client require the design/development of a website, it’s likely that a third party will be brought on board.
-Alternatively, web specialist recommendations can be made by the designer.
+If a client needs the design and development of a website, it’s likely that I’ll bring a third party on board.
+Alternatively, I’m happy to recommend web specialists for clients to deal with themselves.

 Favicon/social media avatar

-These miniaturised icons, overlooked by many, can drive home a brand’s essence by showing others that attention is paid to even the smallest details.
+These miniaturised icons can drive home a brand’s essence by showing that attention is paid to the smallest details.

-This could be a promotional brochure, an annual report, sales literature, a menu — whatever communicates the right message at exactly the right time to reach a customer.
-Depending on scope and page-count, these are deliverables for which a different designer might be recommended.
+A promotional brochure, an annual report, sales literature, a menu — whatever communicates the right message at the right time.
+Depending on scope and page-count, a different designer might be recommended for these items.

-A store-front, an office reception, a billboard, from 2ft to 20ft tall, wherever it appears, signage will identify, advertise, and tell a story.
+A store-front, an office reception, a billboard, from 2ft to 20ft tall, wherever it appears, signage should identify, advertise, and tell a story.

-Basically, anything disposable and used for a limited time-frame (e.g., paper cups, tote bags, pens or pencils).
+Basically, anything disposable and used for a limited time, such as paper cups, tote bags, pens or pencils.